 If the Investigating Committee decides that there is a 'case to answer' and that an individual's fitness to practise may be impaired then the case will be heard by a Fitness to Practise Panel (stage 3).
-The Fitness to Practise Panel and its responsibility, process and procedure is described in more detail in the next section (7).
-The Fitness to Practise process is subject to appeal at stages 2 and 3.
-More information about the appeals process may be found under section 9.
+The Fitness to Practise Panel and its responsibility, process and procedure is described in more detail in the next section (10).
+The Fitness to Practise process is subject to appeal at stages 1, 2 and 3.
+More information about the appeals process can be found in section 12.